Kelvin123459/Multi2Sim-File-Reader/README.md

 From terminal: java -classpath ./bin tester/FilesGenerator

        This command will execute the FilesGeneratorMain.java class and output files according to specified parameters.
-       If the execution is sucessful, a message should be displayed on the console, describing the amount of files and and the amount of customers (integer values) in each file
+       If the execution is sucessful, the amount of files executed will be displayed.
+The execution will be successful if:

         1. There is a directory under the name specified by the program ("inputFiles" by default).